chibicode/react-functional-css-protips/README.md

 <div className={cn('...')} >
 ```

-You can use string interpolation, but we can do better.
-Here's an idea: **you can make `cn` function to support CSS modules.**
+You can use string interpolation to mix the two, but we can do better.
+Here's an idea: **you can make `cn` function support CSS modules.**

 #### New API for `cn`: